What is Rheumatoid Arthritis?

 Rheumatoid arthritis can affect most joints.
-But people tend to feel it in their fingers and wrists.
-The elbows, knees, and balls of the feet are also common sites.
+The hands, wrists, elbows, knees, and balls of the feet are common sites.
 This disease often affects the same joint on both sides of the body.
 Symptoms may include:

-Tender, inflamed joints.
-They may look red and feel warm.
+- Tender, swollen inflamed joints.
+They may also look red and feel warm.

 - Stiff joints.
 Long periods of rest or using a joint too long or too hard can make stiffness worse.

 - Joints that have lost normal shape and motion.